amandamullen/Project_1/README.md

 ***Description of the Topology

- -There are two types of network topologies: physical and logical.
+ There are two types of network topologies: physical and logical.
 Physical topology emphasizes the physical layout of the connected devices and nodes, while the logical topology focuses on the pattern of data transfer between network nodes.
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn vulnerable Web Application.
 Regardless of whether it’s hardware or software, or what algorithm(s) it uses, a load balancer disburses traffic to different web servers in the resource pool to ensure that no single server becomes overworked and subsequently unreliable.
 Load balancers effectively minimize server response